 About John Hancock and Manulife

-John Hancock is a division of Manulife Financial Corporation, a leading international financial services group that helps people make their decisions easier and lives better.
-We operate primarily as John Hancock in the United States, and Manulife elsewhere.
-We provide financial advice, insurance and wealth and asset management solutions for individuals, groups and institutions.
-Assets under management and administration by Manulife and its subsidiaries were over $1.1 trillion (US$850 billion) as of March 31, 2018.
-Manulife Financial Corporation trades as MFC on the TSX, NYSE, and PSE, and under 945 on the SEHK.
-Manulife can be found at manulife.com.
+John Hancock is a division of Manulife, a leading Canada-based financial services group with principal operations in Asia, Canada and the United States.
+Operating as Manulife in Canada and Asia, and primarily as John Hancock in the United States, our group of companies offers clients a diverse range of financial protection products and wealth management services through its extensive network of employees, agents and distribution partners.
+Assets under management and administration by Manulife and its subsidiaries were $1 trillion (US $754 billion) as at March 31, 2017.
+Manulife Financial Corporation trades as 'MFC' on the TSX, NYSE and PSE, and under '945' on the SEHK.
+Manulife can be found on the Internet at manulife.com.

-One of the largest life insurers in the United States, John Hancock supports approximately 10.7 million Americans with a broad range of financial products, including life insurance, annuities, investments, 401(k) plans, and college savings plans.
-We also offer advice through Signator, a network of independent financial advisors.
+The John Hancock unit, through its insurance companies, comprises one of the largest life insurers in the United States.
+John Hancock offers and administers a broad range of financial products, including life insurance, annuities, investments, 401(k) plans, long-term care insurance, college savings, and other forms of business insurance.
 Additional information about John Hancock may be found at johnhancock.com.

 For more information about Boston Marathon Non-Profit Fundraising:

 For more information about John Hancock Boston Marathon Non-Profit Fundraising: